 Located in Tiniroto near Gisborne, Hackfalls Arboretum is home to over 3000 species and varieties of oaks, alders, cherries, magnolias, maples and more.
 The collection of evergreen and semi-evergreen Mexican oak species is considered the largest private collection of oaks in the world.

-Four hectares of original forest together with the arboretum have been protected by a Queen Elizabeth II Trust covenant since 1985.
+Four hectares of the original forest together with the arboretum has been protected by a Queen Elizabeth II Trust covenant since 1985.

-On the north side of lake Kaikiore you can find an area with about 50 different azaleas and rododendrons.
+On the north side of lake Kaikiore, you can find an area with about 50 different azaleas and rhododendrons.